Mottie/tablesorter/README.markdown

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.1.15 (4/18/2012)

+* Modified the `emptyAtBottom` option:
+  * Clarified that setting this option to `null` will treat empty cells as if they had a value of zero.
+Fix for [issue #48](https://github.com/Mottie/tablesorter/issues/48).
+  * Modified the script so that empty cells do not call their respective parser to keep the `emptyAtBottom` functionality working properly.
+Fix for [issue #49](https://github.com/Mottie/tablesorter/issues/49).

 #### Version 2.1.14 (4/17/2012)

 * Updated "shortDate" parser to include the time, if provided.
 I've also updated the [Changing the date format](http://mottie.github.com/tablesorter/docs/example-option-date-format.html) demo with a few times.